 Earnhardt leads all-analyst NASCAR booth in New Hampshire

-NBC Sports is set to bench its play-by-play NASCAR announcer for an all-analyst lineup headlined by Dale Earnhardt Jr.
+NBC Sports is going with an all-analyst lineup headlined by Dale Earnhardt Jr.

 The network will use three analysts in the broadcast booth for next week's NASCAR Cup race at New Hampshire Motor Speedway.
 Earnhardt, the 15-time most popular NASCAR driver, Jeff Burton and Steve Letarte will be the only broadcasters for the July 22 race at the Magic Mile.

-Rick Allen, the lead announcer for NASCAR on NBC since 2015, will call the second-tier Xfinity Series race and will contribute to NBC's Cup Series practice and race coverage.
+Rick Allen, the lead play-by-play announcer for NASCAR on NBC since 2015, will call the second-tier Xfinity Series race and will contribute to NBC's Cup Series practice and race coverage.
+NBC Sports said Allen will be back in his normal role for the next race.

 Earnhardt's name value and blossoming effort behind the mic has made NBC willing to mix up its broadcast formula.
 Earnhardt has been an early star on NBC thanks partly to his "slide job!" exclamation at his debut race.